 Having a goal will help you improve or learn any new language.
 While it is okay to have a SMART goal in mind and rely on memory, writing the goal down gives it a stronger sense of purpose and makes it easier to consult and track.
 You can also write why they’re valuable to you.

-Making a SMART goal, being honest with yourself and then sticking to the plan will get you well on your way to reaching your language learning dream.
-Moreover, practice makes perfect and practice takes time.
-Once you achieve your goal in a specific time-frame, it will give you a huge booster and motivate you to move onto your next actionable goal that also with confidence.
+Making a SMART goal, being honest with yourself, and then sticking to the plan will get you well on your way to reaching your language learning dream.
+Moreover, practice makes perfect, and learning takes time.
+Once you achieve your goal in a specific time-frame, it will give you a colossal booster and motivate you to move onto your next actionable goal that also with confidence.

-2) Learning a language by using Pareto Principle — The 80/20 Rule
+2. Learning a language by using the Pareto Principle — The 80/20 Rule

-The 80/20 Rule is a simple but efficient strategy that helps you identify the most essential, high result-oriented activities in your life while eliminating the unnecessary, low result-oriented activities and free up additional time for language learning.
-The principle was first popularized by Vilfredo Pareto, an Italian economist, and it’s concerned with comparative analysis.
+The 80/20 Rule is a simple but efficient strategy that helps you identify the most essential, high result-oriented activities in your life while eliminating the unnecessary, low result-oriented activities.
+It will also free up additional time for language learning.
+Vilfredo Pareto, an Italian economist, first popularized the principle, and it’s concerned with comparative analysis.

-In essence, the Pareto principle states that you can analyse and compare all your activities and free up vast swaths of previously unavailable time.
+In essence, the Pareto principle states that you can analyze and compare all your activities and free up vast swaths of previously unavailable time.
 See the example below:

 - Jot down as many daily, weekly or monthly recurring tasks as you can remember (work, chores, exercise, play, study, etc.)

-- Go through the list and starts the tasks that generate the best, most perceivable rewards.
-These are the high, resulted-oriented tasks you should prioritise.
+- Go through the list and starts the job that generates the best, most perceivable rewards.
+These are the big, resulted-oriented tasks you should prioritize.

-- Now, pinpoint which tasks represents the greatest misery or creates the least benefit.
+- Now, pinpoint which tasks represent the greatest misery or creates the least benefit.
 Cross these tasks off the list and make every effort to remove them from your life.

-We all know the importance of vocabulary acquisition when learning a foreign language is indisputable.
-Imagine you’re studying German language.
-How many vocabulary do you need to gain for conversational proficiency in speaking and understanding German?
+We all know the importance of vocabulary acquisition when learning a new language is indisputable.
+Imagine you’re studying the German language.
+How many vocabularies do you need to gain conversational proficiency in speaking and understanding German?

-Therefore, as a language learner, an 80/20 analysis tells you that you need to prioritise one thing: vocabulary.
-The use of frequency lists for language learning is very effective.
-By the time you start applying the Pareto Principle to your language learning activities, you will not only increase result but have more time to learn as well.
+Therefore, as a language learner, an 80/20 analysis tells you that you need to prioritize one thing: vocabulary.
+The use of frequency lists for language learning is beneficial.
+By the time you start applying the Pareto Principle to your language learning activities, you will enhance the result.
+Moreover, you have more time to learn, as well.

-Now that you have enough time to learn your new language, you can make judicious use of your time by dividing your language learning materials into smaller parts.
+Now that you have enough time to learn your new language.
+Well, you can make reasonable use of your time by dividing your language learning materials into smaller parts.